Fighting the Comanche on the Santa Fe Trail – Legends of America (original) (raw)

 When we were ready to start back, seven priests and several wealthy families accompanied us comfortably fixed in carriages.
 The Mexican government ordered Colonel Viscarra of the army, with five cavalry troops, to guard us to the camp of Major Riley.

 We experienced no trouble until we arrived at the Cimarron River.
-About sunset, just as we were preparing to camp for the night, the sentinels saw a body of a hundred Indians approaching; they fired at them and ran to camp.
+About sunset, just as we were preparing to camp for the night, the sentinels saw a body of 100 Indians approaching; they fired at them and ran to camp.
 Knowing they had been discovered, the Indians came on and made friendly overtures.
 Still, the Pueblo Indians who were with the command of Colonel Viscarra wanted to fight them at once, saying the fellows meant mischief.
 We declined to camp with them unless they would agree to give up their arms; they pretended they were willing to do so when one of them put his gun at the breast of our interpreter and pulled the trigger.
 In an instant, a bloody scene ensued; several of Viscarra’s men were killed, together with several mules.
 Finally, the Indians were whipped and tried to get away, but we chased them some distance and killed 35.

 Our friendly Puebloans were delighted and proceeded to scalp the Indians, hanging the bloody trophies on the points of their spears.
-That night they indulged in a war dance which lasted until nearly morning.
+That night, they indulged in a war dance, which lasted until nearly morning.

 Fort Leavenworth, 1867